ManavGhaiCode/cpps_old/README.md

     **decription** - math is a very simple object with 6 functions add, subtract, multiple, divide, Floor, Ceil.
 You shold have under-stood what the functions do by now.

+5. char-add-ons

+    **decription** - this file live in "*/chars/chars.h" the file has 2 functions for array of chars called **ConsvertChar**, **CompileChar** both take in **2 things** the array of chars itself and the size of the array.

+    **what does ConsvertChar do?** - it returns an array of strings based on the array that you pass in.

+    **what does CompileChar do?** - it compiles a array of chars to a single string.

+    **how ConsvertChar works?** - it takes in a array of chars and loops over that array add the char at that point to the string in the return-array, if the char at the point of the array in " " then we make a new string in the return-array.

 # DANGER!

 1. infinity Consoles - if we run the following code it can cause in infinity consoles and a blue screen of death on Windows.
 Note plz dont run the following code.